 Our remote learning offer is based on the curriculum we are also teaching in school and follows the outline of our published Sunnymede curriculum and half termly overviews.
 You can find these on the curriculum pages of this website.
 However, some adaptations will be needed in some subjects to make content more accessible for home learning and to accommodate changes to staffing in school when managing groups for vulnerable children and those of critical workers.
 For example, we are using the Oak Academy videos to support our planned curriculum for home learning and those in school which in normal operational times we would not.

-We use Tapestry in Reception and Google Classroom in Years 1 and 2 to deliver our remote learning through online platforms.
+We use Google Classroom in all years to deliver our remote learning through online platforms.

 All registration and login details for these have previously been sent home.
 If you are not sure of your details please contact the school office and we can give you the details again.

 What will happen during school closure periods?

 For KS1 the work is uploaded to Google Classroom for the week with indications of what should be completed on specific days.
 In Reception tasks are uploaded to Google classroom on a daily basis, with some weekly tasks.

 We have posted work to be submitted by the end of the week so that it allows parents flexibility to schedule this around their other commitments but some work should be completed every day .
 We encourage you to submit work as you complete it so that teachers can comment and feedback throughout the week.

 How long can I expect work set by the school to take my child each day?

 Our provision is based on the Government guidance which suggests 3 hours of learning each day for primary children, which can be organised in any way which works for individual parents and families.
 As much of the learning involves screen time it is important that children have breaks built in.
 If children are completing work in one 3 hour block for example 9-12, we would suggest two 15 minute breaks where children can move around and be active, perhaps outside if possible.